flatcar/Flatcar/draft.md

 The project may choose to limit the number of seats held by people from the same company.

-The exact company representation rule for the Technical Committee is X *(founding-term seats are not subject to a same-company limit; a rule for subsequent terms is part of the founding mandate — see "Founding mandate" above)*.
+The Technical Committee uses a deliberately loose limit: no single company may hold more than 4 of the 5 seats.
+This keeps at least one independent voice on technical governance without forcing an unrealistic spread while the contributor base is still concentrated.
+A tighter limit for later terms is part of the founding mandate.

 ### Vacancies